claw-eval/claw-eval/README.md

 bash scripts/test_sandbox.sh
 ```

-> **Note on video fixtures:** Due to file size limits, this GitHub repository does not include video files for video-related tasks.
-The complete fixtures (including all videos) are available on Hugging Face: [claw-eval/Claw-Eval](https://huggingface.co/datasets/claw-eval/Claw-Eval).
+> **Note on all fixtures:** Due to file size limits, the complete fixtures (including all videos) are available on Hugging Face: [claw-eval/Claw-Eval](https://huggingface.co/datasets/claw-eval/Claw-Eval).

 > **Note on grade:** we use **gemini-3-flash** in general and multimodal tasks while **claude opus4.6** for both grader and user-agent in multi_turn tasks!